 Section 1.
 Any applicant shall be admitted to ordinary membership immediately upon election by the Council (Article VIII) and the discharge within sixty days of election of his first annual dues.
-Dues may be discharged by payment or by remission when the provision of Section 7 of his Article is applicable.
-The first annual dues shall apply to the year of election, except that if any applicant is elected after August 15 of any year he may elect to have his first annual dues apply to the following year.
+Dues may be discharged by payment or by remission when the provision of Section 7 of this Article is applicable.
+The first annual dues shall apply to the year of election, except that if any applicant is elected after August 15 of any year, he may elect to have his first annual dues apply to the following year.

 Section 2.
-The annual dues of an ordinary member of the Society shall be fourteen dollars, except that the Council, with the approval of the Board of Trustees, may establish special rates in exceptional cases and for members of an organization with which the Society has a reciprocity agreement.
+The annual dues of an ordinary member of the Society shall be established by the Council with the approval of the Trustees.
+The Council, with the approval of the Trustees, may establish special rates in exceptional cases and for members of an organization with which the Society has a reciprocity agreement.

 Section 3.
-The minimum dues for a contributing member shall be twenty dollars per year.
+The minimum dues for a contributing member shall be three-halves of the dues of an ordinary member per year.
 Members may, upon their own initiative, pay larger dues.

 Section 4.
 The minimum dues of an institutional member shall depend on the amount of published material credited to that member in certain journals during a specific period.
-The formula for computing these dues shall be established from time to time by the Council subject to approval by the Board of Trustees.
+The formula for computing these dues shall be established from time to time by the Council, subject to approval by the Board of Trustees.
 Institutions may pay larger dues than the computed minimum.